On this page

 About Chance for Change

-Chance for Change (CFC), is a Consultative Council established by the Commissioner for Children and Young People.
+Chance for Change (CFC), is a consultative council established by the Commissioner for Children and Young People.

 CFC members are involved in discussions about the implementation of the Commission of Inquiry recommendations and the Tasmanian Government’s Change for Children Action Plan.
 They also contribute their perspectives on other issues that help inform the Office of the Commissioner for Children and Young People’s advocacy.

-What the Council has done
+What the group has done so far

-So far, the Chance for Change Council has:
+So far, the Chance for Change has:

 - Chosen their name (Chance for Change) and designed their logo